weppos/whois-parser/CONTRIBUTING.md

 Push to your fork and [submit a pull request](https://github.com/weppos/whois-parser/compare/).

----
+## Tests

-To increase the chance that your pull request is accepted please make sure to write tests.
+To increase the chance that your pull request is accepted please **make sure to write tests**.
 Changes without corresponding tests will likely not be included as they will produce fragile code that can easily break whenever the registry changes the response format.